CSCfi/csc-user-guide/docs/support/tutorials/gis/satellite_ms_guide.md

 ### How can I process the data?

+You can process your data using supercomputer [Puhti](../../computing/systems_puhti.md) or a virtual machine in the CSC cloud = [cPouta](../../cloud/pouta/pouta-what-is/).

+Puhti supercomputer has software ready installed (internal link to below ), you do not need to worry about it.
+In cPouta, you need to set up your own virtual machine including all security and software setup.

+Help from CSC specialists is available via servicedesk@csc.fi .
+We are happy to help with technical problems around our services and are open for suggestions on which Software should be installed to Puhti, or what kind of courses should be offered or materials/examples should be prepared.

 #### Software

 What to consider:

 * user skills and preferences
     * Graphical User Interface (GUI)
     * Command Line Interface (CLI)